The Data Clean Room Becomes the Consent Laundromat

 Current Context

-As reviewed on June 15, 2026, clean rooms are mainstream infrastructure for advertising measurement, retail media, cloud data collaboration, and platform-governed analytics.
+As reviewed on June 16, 2026, clean rooms are mainstream infrastructure for advertising measurement, retail media, cloud data collaboration, and platform-governed analytics.
 AWS says Clean Rooms lets collaborators analyze collective datasets without revealing, moving, or copying underlying data, and supports SQL, PySpark, and machine-learning analyses.
-Google Ads Data Hub says advertisers can upload first-party data into BigQuery, join it with Google event-level ad campaign data, and receive aggregate results subject to privacy checks.
-Snowflake documentation describes clean rooms where collaborators link data, approve templates, set join and column policies, configure differential privacy, and approve whether results can be exported or activated.
+Google Ads Data Hub says advertisers can upload first-party data into BigQuery, join it with Google event-level ad campaign data, and receive aggregate results subject to privacy checks; the same developer documentation is marked legacy and points marketers and measurement partners to newer materials.
+Snowflake documentation describes clean rooms where collaborators link data, approve templates, set join and column policies, configure differential privacy, and approve whether results can be exported or activated, while also distinguishing legacy provider/consumer clean rooms from newer collaboration clean rooms.

 The advertising standards layer is also moving.
 IAB Tech Lab's data clean room page, last updated in July 2025, lists use cases including audience activation, consumer insights, data enrichment, optimization, and measurement.
-It also describes PAIR and ADMaP work around privacy-enhancing technologies such as commutative cryptography, private set intersection, trusted execution environments, and secure multiparty computation.
+It also says Open Private Join and Activation was deprecated as of July 2025 and superseded by PAIR, while ADMaP work addresses attribution measurement with privacy-enhancing technologies such as commutative cryptography, private set intersection, trusted execution environments, and secure multi-party computation.

 That context matters because "clean room" now names a family of governance claims, not one technical design.
 Some rooms are SQL interfaces with aggregation thresholds.
 Some are cross-cloud collaboration tools.
 Some include activation connectors.
 Some enable record matching, lookalike modeling, custom model training, inference, or synthetic data generation.
 Snowflake's differential privacy documentation also states that customers are responsible for configuring those tools to meet their privacy requirements and that they are not configured by default.
 A reader should ask which room, which control, which output, which partner, and which downstream use.